Chapter 5, § 520: Disclosure of Information on Payments to Attorneys

 § 520.70 Attorney Payments Approved After the Appeal is Completed

-(a) To satisfy the requirements of the CJA, courts may release copies of the payment vouchers (the top sheets of completed forms CJA 20 or CJA 30), redacted or unredacted, depending on the stage of the particular case and the statutory considerations involved.
+(a) To satisfy the requirements of the CJA, courts may release summary payment amounts from the eVoucher system, redacted or unredacted, depending on the stage of the particular case and the policy considerations involved.

-(b) Documentation submitted in support of, or attached to, payment claims is not covered by the CJA and need not be disclosed at any time.
+(b) Documentation submitted in support of, or attached to, payment may not be disclosed at any time.

 (a) Before approving payments, courts are required to provide reasonable notice of disclosure to counsel to allow the counsel to request the redaction of specific information based on the considerations set forth in 18 U.S.C. § 3006A(d)(4)(D) and Guide, Vol 7A, § 520.50.